3 Classic Video Games That Need to be Replayed

-You’ve heard of the games on this list.
+You’ve heard of the classic video games on this list.
 You’ve probably played at least a couple of them.
 But have you played them recently?
 In this millennium?

-3. Street Fighter II
+1. Street Fighter II

 And more complex control schemes and combos, but Street Fighter II remains in a control sweet spot where it’s kind to newcomers while rewarding the attention of dedicated gamers.
 Also, its animated art style remains fun to look at, unlike early attempts at realistic graphics.
 The game at #1 on this list remains terrific fun for many reasons, but the only ones that graphics still offer are nostalgia and humor.
-SFII, on the other hand still looks a little pixilated, but good.
+Street Fighter II, on the other hand, still looks a little pixilated, but good.

-Street Fighter II innovated upon the original Street Fighter through the addition of multiple playable characters (an innovation further popularized by Mortal Kombat, whose arcade and console versions each followed Street Fighter II by about a year).
-As anyone who’s played a modern fighter knows, it’s enormous fun to get really good with a character (or many characters) and to learn to tweak strategies (or even characters) based on the character your opponent picks.
+Through the addition of multiple playable characters (an innovation further popularized by Mortal Kombat, whose arcade and console versions each followed Street Fighter II by about a year).
+As anyone who’s played a modern fighter knows, it’s enormous fun to get perfect with a character (or many characters) and to learn to tweak strategies (or even characters) based on the character your opponent picks.
 Like the diversifying innovations in the next game on this list, Street Fighter II took a simple genre and helped it mature into something worth playing over and over—and worth returning to decades after release.

 2. Super Mario Bros.
 3

-Is unlikely to take much longer than a movie and its easily into single-session gaming.
-The first time I played SMB3, I borrowed it from a friend and was staggered, at the end of my first night of popping it in, to realize that I was less than halfway done and—with save games still a thing of the future for consoles—I was going to have to leave my NES on overnight with the TV off so I could pick up where I’d left off the next day.
+Is unlikely to take much longer than a movie, and it's easily into single-session gaming.
+The first time I played Super Mario Bros 3, I borrowed it from a friend and was staggered, at the end of my first night of popping it in, to realize that I was less than halfway done and—with save games still a thing of the future for consoles—I was going to have to leave my NES on overnight with the TV off, so I could pick up where I’d left off the next day.
 It felt awesome.

-A gamer turning to SMB3 for the first time in 2014 will have a ridiculously smooth experience.
+For the first time, will have a ridiculously smooth experience.
 It’s a game that still looks good and plays well.
-26 years after its original (Japanese) release, the game doesn’t feel dated so much as classic, which is a testament to Nintendo’s excellent design.
-SMB3 does side-scrolling platforming extremely well, offering fun, challenge, sharp aesthetics, and impressive variety that keeps things from getting old over the game’s 5-6 hour runtime.
+Just about 3 decades or more after its original (Japanese) release, the game doesn’t feel dated so much as classic, which is a testament to Nintendo’s excellent design.
+Super Mario Bros 3 does side-scrolling platforming extremely well, offering fun, challenge, sharp aesthetics, and impressive variety that keeps things from getting old over the game’s 5-6 hour runtime.

 3. GoldenEye 007

-For 17 years and running, Goldeneye 007 for the N64 has been a potent force for bringing people together…and for tearing them apart.
+For over two decades and still running, Goldeneye 007 for the N64 has been a potent force for bringing people together…and for tearing them apart.
 In today’s world of highly sophisticated games, Goldeneye has a simplicity that allows just about anyone to pick up a (stupidly designed N64) controller and jump right in.
 Which is not to say that newbies and grizzled veterans will be equally competitive in a multiplayer match, but that the gameplay won’t be overwhelming for a very casual gamer.

 But when you do, it will tear you and your friends apart all over again.
 Trying to overcome a Golden Gun advantage is one of the most maddening (and rewarding) challenges in multiplayer.
 And prepare to disagree on which levels and weapons and settings to play (especially if some offer a clear competitive advantage to one of your players).
 But disagreeing and trash talking is half the fun of playing a local coop shooter, so this is more of a perk than a weakness of returning to Goldeneye.

-The old school controls offer their own kind of challenge (and nostalgia) without being terribly annoying, and on the higher difficulty levels, the game is still tough sometimes, and unlocking the cheats with speedruns can be incredibly difficult (the infamous Facility run for the Invincibility cheat must have taken me around 100 tries).
+The old school controls offer their own kind of challenge (and nostalgia) without being terribly annoying, and on the higher difficulty levels, the game is still tough sometimes, and unlocking the cheats with speed runs can be incredibly difficult (the infamous Facility run for the Invincibility cheat must have taken me around 100 tries).